- Must visit

 Discover the best of Positano — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Positano trip today.

 Service is often included or covered by a coperto.
-Tipping is not mandatory, but leaving 5-10% for good restaurant service is appreciated.
-Round up for taxis.
+Rounding up or leaving 5-10% for great restaurant service is appreciated.
+Taxis do not require tips; round up if helpful.
+In cafes, small change is enough.

 Official public transport app

-Port Of Positano, Positano -> Piazza Dei Mulini, Positano
+Port of Positano -> Piazza dei Mulini

 Find answers to the most common questions about traveling from Salento to Positano by ferry.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest ferry, the cheapest option, or tips for making the most of your visit at Positano, this guide helps you travel smarter and with confidence.